 If there is a mismatch between the number of selected sources and destinations, then the sources are assigned consecutively to the available destinations.
 The exception is for a single source and multiple destinations: in this instance, the source is connected to all selected destinations (as shown below).

-If a source or destination contains more than one essence, then they can be treated independently.
+If a source or destination handles more than one flow, then they can be treated independently as follows.

 In the example below, Multiviewer2 / RX 2 is connected from .edge Studio / SdiIn 21: Video, Audio 1 and Metadata.